500g (1 lb) skin-on mackerel fillet (you can also use any other firm white fish e.g. swordfish, barramundi or snapper)

 1 tbsp roasted, chopped peanuts

 For the dipping sauce, heat the sugar, vinegar and fish sauce in a saucepan for about 3 minutes or until the sugar has dissolved.
 Leave to cool.
-Place cucumber and shallot in a bowl and pour over the cool syrup.
-Top with chopped coriander and peanuts.
-Set aside until ready to serve.
+Place cucumber and shallot in a small bowl and set aside.

 Heat enough vegetable oil in a saucepan or wok to deep-fry.
 When the oil is hot, pinch off tablespoons of the fish mixture and carefully drop into oil.
 Cook in batches for 2-3 minutes or until golden.
 Drain on paper towel.
 Serve with the dipping sauce.